 Forelimbs and hindlimbs arise as outgrowths from the lateral plate mesoderm and form at fixed positions along the body axis.
-Forelimbs form at the cervical/thoracic junction while hindlimbs form at the lumbar/sacral junction and this position is conserved in vertebrates even when the number of segments/vertebrae differs between different species (Burke et al. 1995, Nishimoto and Logan 2016).
-Initiation of forelimb and hindlimb formation starts with either the expression of the T-box transcription factors, Tbx5 or Tbx4, in restricted regions of the future forelimb- and hindlimb-forming lateral plate mesoderm, respectively.
-A key function of Tbx5 and Tbx4 is to activate Fgf10 expression and establish an FGF-signalling, positive feedback loop that drives limb bud outgrowth (Nishimoto and Logan 2016).
-This feedback loop is required for limb bud outgrowth and Fgf10 mutant mice lack both forelimbs and hindlimb-restricted expression patterns, respectively (Logan et al. 1998, Rallis et al. 2003) both appear to have common roles in establishing limb bud formation by activating and establishing expression of Fgf10 (Minguillon et al. 2005, Nishimoto and Logan 2016, Nishimoto et al. 2015).
+Forelimbs form at the cervical/thoracic junction whereas hindlimbs form at the lumbar/sacral junction and this position is conserved in vertebrates even when the number of segments/vertebrae differs between different species (Burke et al., 1995; Nishimoto and Logan, 2016).
+Initiation of forelimb and hindlimb formation starts with the expression of one of the T-box transcription factors Tbx5 or Tbx4 in restricted regions of the future forelimb- and hindlimb-forming lateral plate mesoderm, respectively.
+A key function of Tbx5 and Tbx4 is to activate Fgf10 expression and establish an FGF signalling, positive-feedback loop that drives limb bud outgrowth (Nishimoto and Logan, 2016).
+This feedback loop is required for limb bud outgrowth and Fgf10 mutant mice lack both forelimbs and hindlimbs (Sekine et al., 1999).
+Therefore, despite Tbx4 and its paralogue Tbx5 having dramatic hindlimb- and forelimb-restricted expression patterns, respectively (Logan et al., 1998; Rallis et al., 2003), both appear to have common roles in establishing limb bud formation by activating and establishing expression of Fgf10 (Minguillon et al., 2005; Nishimoto and Logan, 2016; Nishimoto et al., 2015).

 There are important differences, however, in how the forelimb and hindlimb buds are established.
-In the forelimb, Tbx5 input is essential for Fgf10 expression, while in the Tbx4 mutant hindlimb some Fgf10 expression is initiated and a small hindlimb bud forms (Naiche and Papaioannou 2003).
+In the forelimb, Tbx5 input is essential for Fgf10 expression, whereas in the Tbx4 mutant hindlimb some Fgf10 expression is initiated and a small hindlimb bud forms (Naiche and Papaioannou, 2003).
 Therefore, although Tbx4 is necessary for normal hindlimb Fgf10 expression there is not the same exclusive requirement for Tbx4 activity in the hindlimb to establish Fgf10 expression as there is for its paralogue, Tbx5, in the forelimb.
-Additional inputs from other genes, such as Islet1 (Isl1) appear to be required for the establishment of normal Fgf10 expression in the hindlimb (Itou et al. 2012, Kawakami et al. 2011, Narkis et al. 2012).
+Additional inputs from other genes, such as Isl1 (Islet1), appear to be required for the establishment of normal Fgf10expression in the hindlimb (Itou et al., 2012; Kawakami et al., 2011; Narkis et al., 2012).

 To explore the differences in the pathways that establish the hindlimb bud, we have generated a complete loss of function of Tbx4 in the hindlimb using a cre-deleter line, RetRV5Cre, which drives expression of cre recombinase throughout the hindlimb bud mesenchyme prior to hindlimb bud initiation.
 We demonstrate that there are significant differences between the forelimb and hindlimb initiation processes.
-Unlike in the forelimb, a dual input from Tbx4and the paired homeodomain transcription factor, Pitx1, are necessary to initiate Fgf10expression and drive further growth of the hindlimb bud.
-Furthermore, we clarify the epistatic relationship between Tbx4, Pitx1 and Is11 during hindlimb budding, by showing that Is11 acts in parallel to Pitx1 and Tbx4 to initiate Fgf10 expression.
+Unlike in the forelimb, a dual input from Tbx4 and the paired homeodomain transcription factor Pitx1 are necessary to initiate Fgf10 expression and drive further growth of the hindlimb bud.
+Furthermore, we clarify the epistatic relationship between Tbx4, Pitx1 and Isl1 during hindlimb budding, by showing that Isl1 acts in parallel to Pitx1 and Tbx4 to initiate Fgf10 expression.
 This distinction between forelimb and hindlimb developmental processes reveals an unexpected role for Tbx4 during the formation of proximal skeletal elements.

-We further demonstrate, using a gene deletion-gene replacement strategy, that in the absence of Tbx4 expression, Tbx5 can fully rescue hindlimb formation, further demonstrating that both paralogous genes exert identical function during the development of forelimb and hindlimb.
-Furthermore, using an inducible Fgf10 transgenic, Z/EGFgf10, we show that the proximal bias of the phenotype observed in the Tbx4 conditional mutant cannot solely be explained by the reduction of Fgf10 ligand expression.
+We further demonstrate, using a gene deletion/gene replacement strategy, that in the absence of Tbx4 expression, Tbx5 can fully rescue hindlimb formation, further demonstrating that both paralogous genes exert an identical function during the development of forelimb and hindlimb.
+Furthermore, using an inducible Fgf10 transgenic mutant, Z/EGFgf10, we show that the proximal bias of the phenotype observed in the Tbx4 conditional mutant cannot solely be explained by the reduction of Fgf10 ligand expression.
 Finally, we provide evidence that the proximal hindlimb defects in the Tbx4 mutant do not arise as a consequence of incorrect proximo-distal patterning, absence of Fgf8 expression or cell death, but from a failure in the early differentiation step of chondroprogenitors into chondrocytes.